-- Questions - Is trust an idealistic concept? - Do associations of people matter?
+- o Is trust an idealistic concept? - o Do associations of people matter?
 How are they beneficial?
-How are they not beneficial? - Do we help the homeless so that we do not see them on the streets and feel awkward?
+How are they not beneficial? - O Do we help the homeless so that we do not see them on the streets and feel awkward?